sidntrivedi012/redis-app/README.md

   - Create a Job spec for the app.
 You can group both the services (`app` and `redis`) under the same job.
   - Run on a local Nomad dev agent.
 </details>

-## About the project

-This is a project built around deploying and managing a Go application that interacts with Redis.The application increments the value of a key every time a request is made to it.
-- It is deployed in a virtual machine through `docker-compose`.
-- The virtual machine orchestration is done using `Vagrant`.
-- The environment for deploying the application is created using `Ansible`.
-- Prometheus and Grafana have been configured for monitoring the Go application and Redis.
-- Have added kubernetes manifests as well for the application deployment on a Kubernetes based environment.

 ## Screenshots